reboottime/Agentic-AI/ai-agents-architecture-python/module2/README.md

 - [x] The MATE Design Principles for AI Agents
 - [x] MATE Design Principles in Code
-- [ ] AI Agents & Environment Safety
+- [x] AI Agents & Environment Safety
+  - [ ] I'm not convinced by the sample code in pattern 4

 ## Question List